 In a difficult security and economic environment, IFC has played a strong counter-cyclical role in Pakistan in the last five years, reflected in increased commitments and largely driven by short term trade finance facilities and investments in infrastructure, especially power.

-To date IFC has made cumulative investments worth $4.5 billion in Pakistan.
-In fiscal year 2013 we committed $514 million in the country— including mobilization from other investors and lenders.
-Our current committed portfolio stands at $843 million and represents IFC’s second largest country portfolio in MENA.
+To date, IFC has made cumulative investments worth $5.2 billion in Pakistan.
+In fiscal year 2014, we committed $453 million in the country, including $23 million in mobilization from other investors and lenders.
+Our current committed portfolio stands at $960 million and represents IFC’s second-largest country portfolio in the Middle East and North Africa.

 IFC’s advisory services program in Pakistan is also one of the largest in the region, with over 40 projects and a funding commitment of over $20 million.
 Advisory services are particularly active in enhancing access to finance for MSMEs, the capacity building of small businesses, improving corporate governance, creating a better business environment, and promoting clean energy.